KIT-CMS/CROWN/docs/sphinx_source/index.rst

    To get started with CROWN, go here: :ref:`Getting started`.

 .. note::
-  To get started with an ntuple production workflow that uses CROWN, go here: :ref:`Workflow Management`.
+  To get started with an ntuple production workflow that uses CROWN, go here: :ref:`Kingmaker Workflow Management`.

 .. note::
    To read about recent changes and new features, go here: :ref:`changelog`.